Kfar Hittim: British Mandate

 In 1924, another attempt was made to settle in Kfar Hittin.
 Forty families moved to the site, where they lived in wooden cabins and built a barn, a communal chicken coop, a synagogue and a water tower.
 In the 1929 Palestine riots the moshav was attacked by the Arabs.
 As economic and security problems mounted, families left until the site was abandoned completely in 1933.
 Another short-lived attempt to settle the land was made in 1934, but the settlers left within a short period of time.

 On 7 December 1936, 11 pioneers from HaKotzer group re-established the moshav as a Tower and Stockade settlement, using the abandoned synagogue as a fort and the old milk sheds as housing.
 The new settlement was set up as a moshav shitufi.
 On 19 December 1937 the moshav's guard, Shlomo Bin-Nun, was ambushed and murdered by an Arab gang.

 During the 1940s additional families joined the moshav.
 Irrigation problems were solved in 1942 when piping was laid delivering water from the Sea of Galilee to the moshav.
 In 1944 a road connecting the moshav to Tiberias was laid.
 During this period the settlers started building permanent housing using basalt bricks and developed the moshav economy by building textile factory, dairy farm, garage, carpentry shop and bakery.

 State of Israel

 After the Israeli Declaration of Independence, the moshav continued to develop economically, expanding the textile factory and by building an apiary and a jewellery factory.
 However, by the 1990s the moshav was in deep debts and had to enter receivership and most of the moshav assets were either closed or leased out, and the moshav itself became a community settlement and a new neighborhood was built to the north of the old moshav.
-Plans to build a golf court and a luxury hotel in the moshav were made, but never materialized.
+Plans to build a golf course and a luxury hotel in the moshav were made, but never materialized.